('Meditating Man' Photo shot at Allen & Division Streets in the Lower East Side of New York City)

 Walking up Essex Street near the park, to your left you might hear an old Chinese man playing flute just down the street from guys listening to hiphop and playing basketball in five different languages.
 And all that's happening across the street from the taco stand, the kosher pickle store, the experimental art space and the mosque.
 The idea of FRIED RICE resonated for us as a tribute to the mixed up artistic and cultural diversity of our neighborhood, but also beyond that out in the world.
 In this era of xenophobia, we feel this diversity is a strength ... something to appreciate, to protect and to cultivate.
 That kind of creative and cultural energy from all sides really inspires us.

 >> So what is "global urban culture" to you?

 Urban subcultures in the past were so local, like hiphop in the Bronx and Brooklyn or skateboarding in Los Angeles.
 But the world has evolved in a way that we are becoming more interconnected and inspired by each other on a global level.
 As an immigrant who grew up creatively in New York City, I experience New York as something connected to the entire world as opposed to just a big city in America.
 It's the "capital of the world" to me.
 At the same time, I also feel like my New York life is completely enmeshed with my affinity for designers and musicians in Tokyo or artists in Beijing or Berlin or Mumbai.
 It's a web that longs to become even more intertwined.
 That's what I believe.

-As a team, and a brand, we are passionate supporters of this mashed-up FRIED RICE perspective in urban creative culture.
-As we have grown and expanded around the world, our opportunities to express this have grown so much as well, and that's exciting.
-We are truly grateful.
-We just want to celebrate this in any and every way we can.
+As part of an artistic community, and as a brand, I am a passionate supporter of this mashed-up FRIED RICE perspective in urban creative culture.
+As we have grown and expanded around the world, the opportunities to express this have grown so much as well, and that's exciting.
+I am truly grateful.
+I just want to celebrate this in any and every way I can.